msx80/Lua4Ultibo/README.md

 The example includes calling a pascal procedure with or without parameters.

 The headers are incomplete, i only ported the main api calls and what i needed, but it's easy to expand.

-Tested only with Raspberry Pi Zero, but should work with others too.
+The sources include version for Raspberry Pi 2 and Raspberry Pi Zero